Sarah Hamilton, PGDip (Psych), MBACP (Accred)

 Reduced rates (for those on low incomes):

-All locations: starting from £35 - please call to discuss, or mention in your email enquiry that you are looking for lower-cost counselling
+I reserve a number of spaces in all locations for those needing lower-cost counselling, starting from £35.
+Please call to discuss, or mention in your email that you are looking for a reduced rate.

 Maps & Directions